onap/doc/docs/release/index.rst

 .. _onap-release-notes:

-'Montreal' Release Notes
+'NewDelhi' Release Notes
 ========================

-This page provides the release notes for the ONAP 'Montreal' release.
+This page provides the release notes for the ONAP 'NewDelhi' release.
 This includes details of software versions, known limitations, and outstanding trouble reports.